apache/iotdb/docs/Documentation/UserGuide/8-System Tools/3-Log Visualizer.md

 Then you fan find the scripts to start LogVisualizer in:
 `server/target/iotdb-server-{project-version}-SNAPSHOT/tools/logVisualize`

+To have access to the advanced usages of this tool, you must have some basic knowledge about regular expressions, especially Java style ones.
+Knowing about regular expressions enables to create your own visualization plans or modify the existing ones.
+However, if you are totally new to regular expressions, you can still use the preset plans which are only applicable to IoTDB.

 ## Run the gui
 You can run LogVisualizer using `log-visualizer.sh` (or `log-visualizer.bat` in windows).
 This will bring you a gui like: